Quiwah/React-Vashon-Venues/README.md

 This app is the project #7 of [Udacity Front End Web Development Nanodegree program](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).

 This map displays recommended places on Vashon.
-User can search places and filter the result by area.
+User can search to filter the result.

 ## Create React App